andres-fr/skerch/README.md

 * HDF5 measurement/wrapper API
 * out-of-core linalg routines compatible with HDF5 (QR, SVD, LSTSQ).
 Mention issues with dask.
 * triang: stairs should include bits of main diag
+* it seems that SSVD busts when we have slow spec decay, unlike PT impls (check lowrank integration test with decay=0.01)
+* JIT optimizations
+* autograd?

 3. Release
 * Review all docstrings, lint... check webdocs and latex look OK